carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ~~~
 {: .source}

-This command creates the following system of files:
+If you run `tree` command you can preview the system of files created by Prokka:

 ~~~
 exdir/